The traffic laws related to content on this page are changing on Jan. 1, 2017. Get the details on Law changes for 2017.

 To ensure a safe drive, here are a few things to remember when using a cellular phone in your vehicle:

-- It's illegal in Saskatchewan for experienced drivers to use a hand-held cellphone while driving (hands-free devices are permitted, although for optimal safety we recommend they pull over when taking or making a call).
+- It's illegal in Saskatchewan for experienced drivers to use, hold, view or manipulate a hand-held cellphone while driving (hands-free devices are permitted, if they are activated with voice commands or 1-touch, and are dashboard, visor or cradle mounted.
+For optimal safety we recommend you pull over when taking or making a call).

-- It's illegal for new drivers (those in the Graduated Driver's Licensing program) to use any type of cellphone while driving.
+- It's illegal for new drivers (those in the Graduated Driver's Licensing program) to use, hold, view or manipulate any type of cellphone while driving.

 - Drivers must pull over and park before using a hand-held cellphone.